rufetisr/CheapMarketWeb/README.md

 ## 🛡️ Note on Source Code
 The source code for **CheapMarket** is currently held in a **private repository**.

-However, you are welcome to explore the live application at **[cheapmarketweb.onrender.com](https://cheapmarketweb.onrender.com/)**.
+You are welcome to explore the live application at **[cheapmarketweb.onrender.com](https://cheapmarketweb.onrender.com/)**.
 For discussions or collaboration inquiries regarding the project, please reach out via the contact info below.

 ---